DevAkaya/The-Sealed-Lotus/Compilation 1.md

 Verily, if oneself discerns an idea of an eternal Hell, unending suffering; a place which according to Sunni Islam will be a place of fire puss and blood tortures devoid of dignity, indeed casts this abode as the sadist of beliefs.
 The viewpoint that many souls will perish and be chucked like worthless dirt into an abode means that oneself has to either relinquish the viewpoint that God wishes to save all beings or accept the viewpoint that God wants to save all, but cannot or will not complete this responsibility and rather satisfy his own desires in such a matter, or fail to act upon the matter indeed suggesting that he is not an omnipotent or omniscient deity.

-People who are still engrossed in such grotesque credence indeed consider the following.
+People who are still engrossed in such grotesque credence indeed, consider the following.
 Although problematic to quantify human evilness, let us delegate an analogy and quantify the evil, with a common factor being murder count.
 Let us make use of these abominable human beings' quantity being murder.

 	Jeffrey Dahmer - Serial Killer:  17 People (Own Hands)